Kari1407/Starship-Expansion-Project/README.md

 Don't count on those, I do not know nor do I want to do them, but If you want to do a good IVA I'm open to put it on the mod.

 ## LICENSE
 All configs are distributed under CC-NC-SA-4.0 License.
-All assets are distributed under an All Rights Reserved license.
-You may NOT redistribute or re-use these assets without permission from the author.
-Updated on July 15, 2021
+All assets (all .dds, .png and .mu files) are distributed under an All Rights Reserved license.
+You may not redistribute or re-use these assets without express permission from the author.
+Updated on January 10th, 2022